How AI is Protecting Company Culture on Collaboration Platforms

 NLP and SNA are powerful tools on their own, but combined they become a game-changer.
 Not only can patterns of communication be mapped out, the sentiment or topic of conversations can be overlaid in ways that highlight particular problem areas.
 Notwithstanding some of the recent stories out of Silicon Valley, harassment or other types of toxic behavior are typically isolated in nature – small groups of employees often partake in poor behavior amongst themselves.
 With SNA and NLP, such problem areas become readily apparent.
 In this way, the culture of a company can be mapped out across departments.

 With the ability to zero in on toxic members, conversations, and behavior, organizations can offer a safeguard for employees at all levels.
-Our Aware by Wiretap platform offers this visibility and insight.
+Aware's platform offers this visibility and insight.
 With our platform, organizations have the ability to keep a direct pulse on the overall sentiment of employees, set configurable policies based on what is important to the company and ensure compliance both from a regulatory and HR perspective.
 We do more than just monitor the content and behavior of employees, we take it a step further and help protect and enhance company culture – and of course, we use both SNA and NLP to do so.

-Jason Morgan leads Wiretap’s behavioral intelligence team in implementing the full data science pipeline, from data acquisition and warehousing through model deployment, with a heavy focus on developing predictive natural language and network models for enterprise social collaboration.
+Jason Morgan leads Aware’s behavioral intelligence team in implementing the full data science pipeline, from data acquisition and warehousing through model deployment, with a heavy focus on developing predictive natural language and network models for enterprise social collaboration.
 Jason earned his PhD in political methodology from The Ohio State University in 2015, where he retains a Visiting Scholar position.
 His research interests include applications of inferential network and latent variable models, computational statistics, and Bayesian modeling.

 Don't miss Jason's upcoming session at Startup Week Columbus 2018.
 He will be explaining how to implement artificial intelligence and machine learning into your product--in plain english.